⟵ Back

 The core objectives of prudential supervision are: Protecting deposits and policyholders,

-avoiding systemic risks in the financial sector, and monitoring compliance with regulatory requirements such as capital adequacy requirements or liquidity guidelines.
+avoiding systemic risks in the financial sector, and monitoring compliance with regulatory requirements such as equity requirements or liquidity guidelines.